misterdustinface/AI-Project-Mac-Pan/README.md

  - Linux: On some machines you may have to execute the "run.sh" script from the command line.

 BUGS:
- - Wall shuffling does not properly shuffle pellets after (reloading / level up / death).
+ - Wall shuffling creates some dead ends and trapped sections.
+ - When Pacman is in a dead end, the engine cannot correctly interpret a sequence of two inputs which are necessary to escape.
+ - Text does not always appear on Windows Machines.

 OTHER ISSUES:
  - Pacman AI is currently much too slow to perform adequately at normal game speed.
 Recommended to lower the game update speed.